|$599 – $1,374||Price Range||$1,398 – $2,298|

-We’re getting ready to close out this comparison, but before we do, let’s quickly review the major decision points between Brooklyn Bedding and DreamCloud in case you’re still undecided.
+We’re getting ready to close out this comparison, but before we do, let’s quickly review the major decision points between Brooklyn Bedding and DreamCloud Premier in case you’re still undecided.

 Budget – this is a pretty clear cut decision.
 If you’re looking to save money, the Brooklyn Signature mattress is the answer.
-It’s about $300-$400 cheaper than DreamCloud.
+It’s about $300-$400 cheaper than the most affordable DreamCloud.

 Overall Feel – this decision is not as clear-cut.
 It really boils down to personal preference.
-If you’re the type of person who likes the feel of memory foam, go with DreamCloud.
+If you’re the type of person who likes the feel of a pillow top or memory foam, go with DreamCloud.
 If you’re not a big fan of memory foam, though, go with one of the Brooklyn beds.

-Primary Sleeping Position – Both mattresses comfortably accommodate sleepers in all positions; however, if you tend to favor your side, we think the soft or medium versions of the Brooklyn Signature are probably your best bet.
+Primary Sleeping Position – DreamCloud and Brooklyn Bedding mattresses comfortably accommodate sleepers in all positions; however, if you tend to favor your side, we think the soft or medium versions of the Brooklyn Signature are probably your best bet.

 Hot Sleepers – If you sleep warm, the Brooklyn Aurora mattress is an excellent choice.
 In our opinion, it’s one of the best cooling beds on the market.